Baird (investment bank)

-Robert W. Baird & Co. is an American multinational independent investment bank and financial services company.
-It is the principal U.S. operating subsidiary of Baird, an international, employee-owned financial services firm providing investment banking, capital markets, private equity, wealth management, and asset management services to individuals, corporations, institutional investors, and municipalities.
+Robert W. Baird & Co. is an American multinational independent investment firm and financial services company.
+It is the principal U.S. operating subsidiary of Baird, an international, employee-owned firm providing investment banking, capital markets, private equity, wealth management, and asset management services to individuals, corporations, institutional investors, and municipalities.

 With more than 4,500 employees, Baird has offices in the United States, Europe, and Asia, and is one of the largest privately held, full-service investment firms in the United States.
 Baird manages and oversees over $355 billion in client assets.

 Baird's principal operating subsidiary outside the United States is Robert W. Baird Group Ltd. in Europe.
 In Asia, Baird has an operating subsidiary supporting its private equity operations, as well as an investment banking team.

 History

 Baird was founded in 1919 as the securities arm of the First Wisconsin National Bank (now part of U.S. Bancorp) in Milwaukee, Wisconsin.
 In 1934, the firm became an independent entity called The Securities Company of Milwaukee, Inc.

 When the firm joined the New York Stock Exchange in 1948, it took the name of its lead partner since inception, Robert W. Baird.